What is Pre-K?

 - The nonprofit research group WestED’s recent evaluation of state education needs recommended that the state spend an additional $1.2 billion for early childhood education programs.

-- House Bill 90, passed in February, 2018, included a plan to eliminate the Pre-K waiting list by adding funding for approximately 3,000 additional Pre-K seats over the following two years.
-This funding was intended to replace the nearly 6,000 slots cut since 2011.
+- House Bill 90, passed in February 2018, included a plan to eliminate the Pre-K waiting list by adding funding for approximately 3,000 additional Pre-K seats over the following two years.
+This funding was intended to replace the nearly 6,000 slots cut since 2011 but did not pass.

 - A 2017 study by NC DHHS found the overall cost for a slot in the NC Pre-K program is $9,126, with State funding covering 61% of the cost, or approximately $5,534.